dionevoss/StarWars-SN/README.md

 StarWars-SN

-An application using swapi(https://swapi.dev/), built with React, NextJs, TypeScript, and Style components.
+An application using swapi(https://swapi.dev/), built with React, NextJs, TypeScript,Jest, React Testing Library and Style components.

 Project Status
-`Working on it...`
+Working on it...

 Installation and Setup Instructions